-He was also disappointed that the requirement for a secret ballot was not included in the legislation and in fact did not become law until 1872 [2; p.68],[6; 3 Dec 1839].
+He was also disappointed that the requirement for a secret ballot was not included in the legislation and in fact did not become law until 1872 [2; p.68], [6; 3

+Dec 1839].
 Nevertheless, after the passage of the Great Reform Act, George was soon in a position to put some of his political ideas into practice.
-The subsequent passage of the 1834 Municipal Corporations Act led ultimately to the end of the old Hull Corporation, with its outdated, largely medieval and 'corrupt' electoral practices.
-Elections were held for the first time for a new, reformed, Corporation and George Cookman was amongst the new wave of more radical councillors elected.
+When elections were held for the first time for a new, reformed.
+Corporation (City Council), George Cookman was amongst the new wave of more radical councillors elected.
 Now he was very much in the mainstream of local politics and civic life.
-He was prominent amongst those who raised funds for Hull's now famous Wilberforce Monument, became a Justice of the Peace and played a major role in the town for the rest of his life, occupying the position of mayor for two years in a row, from 1837.
-He retained his strong links with the abolitionists and in 1837, for example, he attended an antislavery meeting in the Mechanics Institute, in his capacity of mayor.
+He was prominent amongst those who raised funds for Hull's Wilberforce famous Monument, now became a Justice of the Peace and played a major role in the town for the rest of his life, occupying the position of mayor for two years in a row, from 1837.
+He kept his strong links with the abolitionists and in 1837, for example, he attended an antislavery meeting in the Mechanics Institute, in his capacity of mayor.
 He moved a vote of thanks after an address by R.M.
-Beverley on the iniquities of the apprenticeship system for ostensibly freed slaves.
+Beverley on the injustices of the apprenticeship system for supposedly freed slaves.